Percy Pickard: No. 140 Wing

 487 Squadron gave Pickard a Mosquito, their "F" machine marked "EG F".
-They did this in honor of Pickard's Wellington "F for Freddie" in Target for To-Night.
+They did this in honour of Pickard's Wellington "F for Freddie" in Target for To-Night.
 Pickard was soon back at the sharp end.
 On 3 October, he flew with 487 Squadron in a raid against the power station at Pont Chateau.
 On Pickard's approach to the target he took a hard hit to his starboard engine, which seized up solid.
 He was unable to feather the blades.
-Nevertheless he continued his run in and delivered his bombs on the target.
+Nevertheless, he continued his run in and delivered his bombs on the target.
 Then he set about trying to get back to England.
 The nearest field was again at RAF Predannack in the south of England, this time some 370 miles away.
 He arrived there just as his fuel ran out.
 With no fuel for a circuit, he was given clearance to come straight in and land.
 The power station was badly damaged by the raid and all 12 aircraft returned safely, though Pickard's aircraft was out of operations for a couple of weeks for repairs.

 On the afternoon of 19 November 1943, Pickard returned to Framlingham, arriving on the Parham airfield.
-The Framlingham graduate had become a hero at the school.
+The Framlingham old boy had become a hero at the school.
 Each time Pickard was invested with another decoration from the King, the headmaster of the school had let all the boys off for a celebratory holiday.
-Now, the boy who had been a near washout returned to the College to address the boys there.
+Now, the boy who had been a near washout returned to the college to address the boys there.
 He spoke for two hours, remarking on his experiences flying, but mostly commenting on the Mosquito and its utility as a marking aircraft and a precision daylight bomber.
 He was reported to have delivered this talk with "a most interesting and unvarnished account of his experiences, delivered in a notably human and intimate style and of absorbing interest".

 On 1 December 1943 Pickard was joined at 140 Wing by his navigator, Flight Lieutenant Alan Broadley.
 Broadley was posted to 21 Squadron, but Pickard made him Wing Navigational Officer in January, and the two flew together for the duration.

-About this time Leonard Cheshire was looking for a smaller aircraft to use for low level marking, and came over to ask Pickard about the feasibility of using the de Havilland Mosquito.
+About this time Leonard Cheshire was looking for a smaller aircraft to use for low-level marking, and came over to ask Pickard about the feasibility of using the de Havilland Mosquito.
 Cheshire had just taken command of 617 Squadron.
-Known as the Dambusters, the squadron was struggling after the departure of Gibson and a number of losses suffered following their success on the Ruhr dams raid.
+Known as the Dambusters, the squadron was struggling after the departure of Guy Gibson and a number of losses suffered following their success on the Ruhr dams raid.
 On 19 December 1943 Cheshire visited Pickard, who took him up for a short test flight in the Mosquito.
 Impressed, Cheshire was eventually able to obtain four Mosquitos for his squadron, where they were used to good effect.